Manti-Rashee/MySQL-DataBridge/CONTRIBUTING.md

   Contact the maintainers directly at [rsm878yourkhan@gmail.com].

 Thank you for contributing to MySQL-DataBridge and helping us build a stronger, more robust project!

+## Join the Discussion
+Have ideas or questions?
+We encourage you to join the conversation on our [GitHub Discussions page](https://github.com/Manti-Rashee/MySQL-DataBridge/discussions).